 About the HTF

 The Philadelphia Housing Trust Fund was established in 2005 thanks to the efforts of PACDC and other advocates.
-In that time it has assisted over 27,000 households in addressing a range of housing needs from the production of new affordable units, home repair and adaptive modifications for the persons with disabilities, and programs designed to prevent and end homelessness.
+From 2006 – 2019, it has assisted over 47,000 households in addressing a range of housing needs from the production of new affordable units, home repair and adaptive modifications for the persons with disabilities, and programs designed to prevent and end homelessness.

 Intended to generate local revenue, the HTF has been a vital source of funding to offset steep federal and state cuts to housing programs.
 Programs supported by the HTF have been critical to Philadelphia’s low-and moderate- income residents, but the need has far outpaced available resources with waiting lists measured in years or closed entirely.
-Now community leaders from across our city are joining together in calling to Double the Housing Trust Fund.
+Community leaders from across our city joined together starting in 2015 in calling to Double the Housing Trust Fund.

-To learn more about the Philadelphia Housing Trust Fund, read the recently released Ten Year Anniversary Report by clicking the image below and review more recent reports at the Philadelphia Department of Housing and Community Development website.
+To learn more about the Philadelphia Housing Trust Fund, read the Ten Year Anniversary Report by clicking the image below and review more recent reports at the Philadelphia Department of Housing and Community Development website.

 PACDC testifies on FY21 Budget to protect Housing Trust Fund dollars: https://pacdc.org/pacdc-testifies-before-city-council-on-the-fy21-budget-year-46-consolidated-plan-and-year-45-consolidated-plan-amendments/

 Another $20 million is approved in FY20 for the Housing Trust Fund: https://pacdc.org/victory-fy20-city-budget-boosts-housing-trust-fund-another-20m/

 The Kenney Administration and City Council announce how new Housing Trust Fund dollars will be spent: https://pacdc.org/kenney-council-proposal-new-housing-trust-fund-dollars/